MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-specificusers.md

     If you don't have one of these subscriptions, you can create a [free](https://admin.microsoft.com/Signup/Signup.aspx?OfferId=87dd2714-d452-48a0-a809-d2f58c4f68b7) account for your organization.

-2. You've added the Azure Information Protection blade to the Azure portal, and confirmed that the protection service is activated.
+2. You've added the Azure Information Protection pane to the Azure portal, and confirmed that the protection service is activated.

     If you need help with these actions, see [Quickstart: Get started in the Azure portal](quickstart-viewpolicy.md).